FAIRsharing/JSONschema-documenter/README.md

         </div>
 wherever you want to add the doc.

+- You can also open json_documenter/myapp.js and edit

+        let base_url = 'https://w3id.org/dats/schema/'; // to change the base URL where to fetch the schemas and
+        fetch_url = base_url+'study_schema.json'; // to edit the main spec to load when not using url parameters

 - Open index.html in your navigator and verify the output.

 - Remove the .git repo in the json_documenter/ directory, publish to github and enable web hosting.